Alwen Reservoir, near Denbigh

 The trail returns through open countryside along the Offa’s Dyke Path National Trail.

-This waymarked trail for walkers and cyclists meanders through the forest, climbing steadily to a high point at the edge of the trees with spectacular views over Merseyside and beyond.
+This waymarked trail meanders through the forest, climbing steadily to a high point at the edge of the trees with spectacular views over Merseyside and beyond.

 The play areas are dotted around the woodland to encourage children to explore.

 These features are made from natural materials which blend into the woodland environment.